cbass2404/graphql_apollo_test/README.md

 # Lyrical-GraphQL

-Starter project from a GraphQL course on Udemy.com
+Starter project from a GraphQL course on Udemy.com using React, Apollo and GraphQL.
+It is an app to create a song title, and have users create a song, line by line, and have people vote on the next best line.

 ## Install